How To Let Go Of The Past And Trust Again

 Allow Time for Growth

-You want to make a person who is getting closer to you feel special, respected, trusted and loved.
+You want to make a person who is getting closer to you feel like they are special, respected, trusted and loved.
 Give your affection freely and choose the appropriate times to make revelations about yourself.
 Also, give the other person time to process information about who you are, what you have experienced, and what is important to you.
 Each person will need time to adjust to the level of intimacy that evolves in a new friendship.
 When we become related to people by blood or marriage, we can use time to establish trust.